WordPress Security: WordFence, Sucuri, iThemes Security? Cancel them now NOW! - 🏆 Managed Server

 Using this high-performance execution model means that hackers only reach the superfluous Wordfence firewall and can't get past it.
 Site visitors friends, crawlers and users can access your full website.
 This keeps your WordPress website fast and secure."

 High performance ?
-For real ?
+Really ?
+In what context?

 Always remember that PHP is a very slow language.